0xPolygonID/tutorials/mkdocs/docs/verify-with-zkp-application-level/zk-login-workflow.md

 The `payload` contains the ZK proof based on the query presented inside the Auth Request.

 The `signature` is a special Zero Knowledge signature.
-It contains a proof of identity ownership generated using the [authorization circuit](../circuits/main-circuits.md#authentication)
+It contains a proof of identity ownership generated using the [authentication circuit](../circuits/main-circuits.md#authentication)

 **[To understand how a JWZ looks like](./jwz.md)**